-|On April 14, 1861, the Stars and Stripes were lowered over Fort Sumter, SC, and the fort was surrendered to troops of the Confederate States of America.
-Secessionists rejoiced that “the Union is dissolved”.
-The news echoed like a thunderclap in the ears of loyal citizens.
-President Abraham Lincoln, with an iron will to “preserve the Union”, issued a proclamation on April 15 calling for 75,000 volunteers to put down the rebellion.
+|On April 14, 1861, the Stars and Stripes were lowered over Fort Sumter.
+The next day, President Abraham Lincoln, with an iron will to “preserve the Union”, issued a proclamation calling for 75,000 volunteers to put down the rebellion.

-THE UNION FOREVER!
+THE UNION UNDIVIDED, NOW AND FOREVER!